Kirtman-Research-Group/Kirtman-Research-Group.github.io/index.markdown

       <p style="font-weight: bold; text-decoration: underline;">Contact Information</p>
       <p>
         Ben Kirtman<br>
+        Dean of the Rosenstiel School of Marine, Atmospheric, and Earth Science<br>
         Professor in the Department of Atmospheric Sciences<br>
         William R Middelthon III Chair of Earth Sciences<br>
         Director of the Cooperative Institute for Marine & Atmospheric Studies<br>